ncoghlan/misc/notes/python3/questions_and_answers.rst

 A common thread I have seen running through such declarations of "failure" is people not quite understanding the key questions where the transition plan is aiming to change the answers.
-These are the two key questions:
+These are the three key questions:

 * "I am interested in learning Python.
 Should I learn Python 2 or Python 3?"
-  (this particularly question has a closely related variant: "I am interested in teaching a beginner's Python workshop.
-Should I teach Python 2 or Python 3?")
+* "I am teaching a Python class.
+Should I teach Python 2 or Python 3?"
 * "I am an experienced Python developer starting a new project.
 Should I use Python 2 or Python 3?"

-At the start of the migration, the answer to both of those questions was *obviously* Python 2.
-Right now (December 2013), the answer is "either is a reasonable choice".
-With the release of Python 3.4 next year, the answer *should* become "Python 3.4, unless you have a compelling reason to choose Python 2 instead" (where possible compelling reasons include "I only use the version of Python provided by my Linux distro vendor and they currently only support Python 2" and "I am teaching the course to new maintainers of an existing Python 2 code base".
+At the start of the migration, the answer to all of those questions was *obviously* "Python 2".
+Right now (December 2013), the answer is "either is a reasonable choice, although context may favour Python 2".
+With the release of Python 3.4 next year, the obvious answer *should* become "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
+Possible compelling reasons include "I only use the version of Python provided by my Linux distro vendor and they currently only support Python 2" (although that is also changing on the *vendor* side), "I am teaching the course to maintainers of an existing Python 2 code base" and "We have large in-house collection of existing Python 2 only support libraries we want to reuse".

 Note the question that *isn't* on the list: "I have a large Python 2 application which is working well for me.
 Should I migrate it to Python 3?".

-We're quite happy for the answer to *that* question to remain "No" indefinitely.
-While it is likely that platform effects will eventually shift even the answer to that question to "Yes" (and Python 2 will have a much nicer exit strategy to a newer language than COBOL ever did), the time frame for *that* change is a lot longer than the five years that was projected for changing the default version choice for green field projects.
+We're happy enough for the answer to *that* question to remain "No" indefinitely.
+While it is likely that platform effects will eventually shift even the answer to that question to "Yes" (and Python 2 will have a much nicer exit strategy to a newer language than COBOL ever did), the time frame for *that* change is a lot longer than the five years that was projected for changing the default choice of Python version for green field projects.

 Several of the actions taken by the core development team have actually been deliberately designed to keep conservative users *away* from Python 3 as a